khliew/maydayworld.net/README.md

 # maydayworld.net

-This is a website built using Angular 2.
+This is a website built using Angular.

 ## Getting Started
 This project requires Node (`v4.5.x`+) and npm (`3.10.x`+).